 My passion is helping people not just understand but take ownership of the technologies available to them through the global network we call the internet.
 I do this by making human connections and helping people discover their agency, their capabilities, and their power as citizens of the web.

-By by education I am a philosopher, by culture I am a Norwegian, by luck or chance or something else I live close to Vancouver, Canada, and by genetics I am a white northern European man.
+By education I am a philosopher, by culture I am a Norwegian, by privilege, luck, and chance I live close to Vancouver, Canada, and by genetics I am a white northern European man.
 As such, I make efforts to remind myself in every interaction what privileges I carry with me and my responsibilities to use them for good.
-It is the amalgamation of all these traits which makes me the designer, developer, and educator I am, and it is because of these traits my talks and my work often focus on the societal impacts of design and development and how to build futures we all want to live in.
+It is the amalgamation of all these traits which makes me the educator, developer, and designer I am, and it is because of these traits my talks and my work focuses on the societal impacts of design and development and how to build futures we all want to live in.

-Finally, when I’m not working I spend my time playing with my son, reading philosophy and sci-fi, having conversations about the internet and how it shapes our society, and wearing out my shoes on the ballroom dance floor.
+Finally, when I’m not working I spend my time playing with my son, reading philosophy and sci-fi, having conversations about the internet and how it shapes our society, and wearing out my shoes on the ballroom dance floor with my wife.